Top Tourism Sites and Tour Places in Gojal Upper Hunza Pakistan

 Click to Zoom..

-Baltit Fort is situated on Old Fort Road in Karamiabad, Hunza, Gilgit-Baltistan just at the distance of one kilometre on a big rock.
-It was constructed in 17th century for the daughter of the balti ruler on the top of hill.
-Fort is presenting in Balti-style with balconies, windows, fireplaces, etc. Tourists can have beautiful scenery view of the fort with broader view of background mountain ranges.
+Baltit Fort is situated on Old Fort Road in Karamiabad just at the distance of one kilometer on a big rock.
+It was constructed in 8th century for the daughter of the balti ruler on the top of hill.
+Fort is presenting in Balti-style with balconies, windows, fireplaces, etc.

 Read about Baltit Fort